Irish Comfort Food- Dublin Coddle [RECIPE]

-The countdown to my favorite holiday, St. Patrick’s Day, is on and that means my kitchen has been filled with the delicious smells of traditional Irish foods, including Dublin coddle, one of my favorites.
+The countdown to my favorite holiday, St. Patrick’s Day, is on and that means my kitchen has been filled with the delicious smells of traditional Irish foods, including Dublin coddle which is one of my favorites.

 2 lbs pork sausage links